Subgaussian 1-cocycles on discrete groups: Examples and illustrations

 It is also interesting to compare \eqref{pcr2} and the log-Sobolev inequality in deducing concentration inequalities.
 On one hand, it is known (see \cite{AS94}) that log-Sobolev inequality implies \eqref{pcr2} in the classical diffusion setting while it was shown in \cite{JZ12} that in general non-diffusion situation, \eqref{pcr2} may still hold when the log-Sobolev inequality fails.
 One can deduce concentration results from \eqref{pcr2}.
 On the other hand, although the spectral gap itself is not sufficient to give the $L_p$ Poincar\'e inequalities \eqref{pcr2} as shown in Example \ref{sgap}, Bobkov and Ledoux showed in \cite{BL97} that the exponential distribution satisfies a modified version of log-Sobolev inequality.
 From here, they proved concentration inequalities (see also \cite{BG}).
 It seems from the above discussion that the log-Sobolev inequality and the $L_p$ Poincar\'e inequalities are both useful in their own right and cannot entirely replace each other. \end{rem}

-Our theorems apply to a number of 1-cocycles on groups, including the free groups, finite cyclic groups, discrete Heisenberg groups, etc. See \cite{JZ12}*{Section 4} for precise 1-cocycles on these groups and other examples.
-The Poincar\'e type inequalities there have been improved to the desirable form here.
-In particular, we highlight the following two interesting examples.
-Let $\zz_n$ denote the finite cyclic group and $\de_{x,y}$ denote the Kronecker delta function.
+Our theorems apply to a number of 1-cocycles on groups, including the free groups, finite cyclic groups, discrete Heisenberg groups, etc. See \cite[Section 5]{JZ12} for precise 1-cocycles on these groups and other examples.
+As explained in the Introduction, the Poincar\'e type inequalities there have been improved to the desirable form.
+We recapitulate and extend some interesting examples below for the reader's convenience.
+Recall that the Gromov form $K(g,h)=\frac12[\psi(g)+\psi(h)-\psi(g^{-1}h)]$.

+\begin{exam}[Word length on free groups] Let $\fz_r$ be the free group with $r$ generators.
+Let $\psi(g)=|g|$ be the word length of $g\in \fz_r$ in the Cayley graph of $\fz_r$.
+By Haagerup's result \cite{Haa}, $\psi$ is conditionally negative.
+It was proved in \cite[Proposition 5.5]{JZ12} that $\Ga_2- \Ga$ is a positive semidefinite form on $\cz(\fz_r)$.
+Hence, the $\Ga_2$-criterion holds. \end{exam}

+\begin{exam}[Poisson semigroup on $L(\zz^r)$] Let $\zz^r$ be the $r$ dimensional integer lattice.
+For $k\in \zz^r$, let $\psi(k)=\sum_{i=1}^r |k_i|$.
+It is easy to check from the definition that $\psi$ is a cn-length function.
+The semigroup generated by $\psi$ is just the Poisson semigroup on the group von Neumann algebra $L(\zz^r)=L_\8(\tz^r)$.
+It was proved in \cite[Proposition 5.9]{JZ12} that $\Ga_2-\Ga$ is a positive semidefinite form from which the $\Ga_2$-criterion follows.
+The proof is based on the fact that $\zz$ is the free group with one generator. \end{exam}

+\begin{exam}[Discrete Heisenberg group] Let $H_3(\zz)$ be the discrete Heisenberg group over $\zz$.
+The multiplication here is given by

+Define $\psi(a,b,c)=|b|+|c|$, where $|b|$ is the absolute value of $b\in \zz$.
+We claim that $\psi$ is a cn-length function and satisfies $\Ga_2\ge \Ga$ on $\cz[H_3(\zz)]$.
+Indeed, it follows from the definition that $\psi$ is a cn-length function.
+By Example \ref{exfre}, the Gromov form $K$ associated to the word length on $\zz$ satisfies the condition that $(K(b,b')^2-K(b,b'))_{b,b'}$ is a positive semidefinite matrix.
+So does the Gromov form associated to $\psi$ here.
+It follows that $\psi$ verifies the $\Ga_2$-criterion.
+See the proof of \cite[Proposition 5.13]{JZ12} for details of the argument. \end{exam}